Explore the most popular individual funding opportunities for established researchers at EPFL.

 - Leenaards webpage

 The purpose of our Foundation is to foster medical-biological science by supporting research projects conducted at Swiss universities in the field of medicine and medically oriented biology/biochemistry and by co-funding research fellowships abroad.
-The Foundation offers funding for research projects, fellowships and young investigator.
+The Foundation offers funding for research projects, fellowships abroad and young investigators.

 - Foundation’s webpage